SocialHackersClass10/databases/Week3/homework/ex-03-sql-injection/README.md

 #### Conclusion

 Since escaping the passed value for the table name breaks the select statement, it is imperative to circumvent insertion of table name into the SQL script.

-Following is an example of a function both fortified against SQL Injection risks while still retaining its table name `selection` option
+Following is an example of the modified function, which is fortified against SQL Injection risks, while still retaining its table name `selection` option.

+The 1st query argument `cityOrCountry` is validated instead of being escaped, and if found invalid, an error is reported to the caller and the function terminates.

+The 2nd query argument `name` is escaped before being inserted into the SQL statement.

 ```js
     function getPopulation(cityOrCountry, name, cb) {